Batch Bayesian Active Learning with Partial Batch Label Sampling: Background Setting

-This is the same form as EPIG \citep{kirsch2021test, smith2023prediction} (motivated by predictive mutual information), EER (motivated by reducing expected error, see derivation in \cite{mussmann2022active}), and a method from one of the first active learning papers \citep{10.1162/neco.1992.4.4.590}.
+The proof is in Appendix~\ref{app:derive-proof}.
+This implies that minimizing the expected cost is equivalent to maximizing the mututal information with the validation points.
+This is the same form as Expected Predictive Information Gain (EPIG) \citep{kirsch2021test, smith2023prediction} (motivated by predictive mutual information), EER (motivated by reducing expected error, see derivation in \cite{mussmann2022active}), and a method from one of the first active learning papers \citep{10.1162/neco.1992.4.4.590}.
+By focusing directly on performance metrics, they are more robust and interpretable than the heuristics-based algorithms.